wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Then, another tree is considered whilst the same best-fitting model remains selected and its parameter values are estimated again.
 The likelihood $L_D$ of observing the data (your MSA) is calculated again and this time the likelihood may actually be better.
 More trees are evaluated and more model parameter values are considered, all the time keeping track of $L_D$ until no further increase $L_D$ can be obtained.
-This is usually achieved by using the heuristic tree search approaches as outlined in 4.1.1 and depending on the tree space, determined by the number of sequences in the MSA.
+This is usually achieved by using the heuristic tree search approaches as outlined in [Tree space and heuristic search methods](treespaceandheuristicsearchmethods) and depending on the tree space, determined by the number of sequences in the MSA.
 The end result is the MLE: the combination of a tree and model parameter values that maximizes the likelihood of the data.
 This tree, which may not be the exact best MLE (it is after all heuristics), is then usually referred to as the ML tree.

 ### Model-testing, ML tree search, Bootstrapping

 After a ML tree with branch lengths has been obtained, there is still no information on how nodes in the ML tree may differ in terms of support by the data (MSA).
-Therefore a bootstrap analysis is carried out, repeating the MLE process a number of times, based on pseudo-replicate data sets drawn from the MSA (see 2.5).
+Therefore a bootstrap analysis is carried out, repeating the MLE process a number of times, based on pseudo-replicate data sets drawn from the MSA (see [Nodal support in phylogenetic trees: the bootstrap](nodalsupportthebootstrap)).
 After a ML tree is obtained for each pseudo-replicate data set, a 50% majority-rule consensus tree is calculated in order to see the group frequencies (the proportion of replicates in which each node is occurring).
 These frequencies are also referred to as *bootstrap values*.
 The idea is that the more synapomorphies a node has, the higher its bootstrap value will be.